Christmas opening hours

 Separate professional advice maybe sought with respect to the financial evidence submitted.

-Once collated the information will be considered by a panel of Operational Leads, Commissioning and Finance Representatives.
+Once collated the information will be considered by Operational Leads, Commissioning and Finance Representatives.
 Providers will be informed directly via the email address provided upon submission of the decision.

 It is expected that the majority of Uplift Requests will be dealt with in the way laid out above.
-Where further scrutiny is required, more information becomes available, or a Provider can justify escalating their case a review of your request will take place in line with the 14-day appeal process as outlined above.
+Where further scrutiny is required, more information may be requested, or a Provider can justify escalating their case a review of your request will take place in line with the 14-day appeal process as outlined above.